-The TURA Board of Directors approved a priority public project list in 2015 for upcoming years.
-Projects include sidewalk repairs, parking, city gateways, murals, visitor signage, underground utilities, ODOT Intersection project assistance, Hadley Ball Fields, and the Holden Creek project.
+The TURA Board of Directors approved a priority public project list in 2015 for upcoming years and are working on a new priority list for the next several years.
+Many of the priority lines from the 2015 list have been completed; therefore, the current Board will be looking at the priority items that have not been accomplished by the Agency.
+Some of the projects listed in the original URA plan that have not been funded in past years include city gateways, murals, visitor signage, Joe Champion Fields (formerly Hadley Ball Fields), and the Holden Creek project.
 Financial planning is an integral part of project assistance for the Agency Board of Directors as well as the Budget Committee.